STICKER1998/Digital_Tools_for_Finance/Homework-4.md

   git push origin midterm
 ```

-2. Don't use `git merge` frequently, otherwise some teammates would be confused about it and some files may be deleted or changed to the version what you don't need.
+2. Don't use `git merge` frequently, otherwise some teammates would be confused about it and some files may be deleted or changed to the version what you don't want.

 3. When you want to merge the branch `feature-1` to the main branch (in this problem `midterm`), you should first use `git pull` to update the version and switch to the main branch.
 ```
   git pull origin feature-1
-  git checkout master
+  git checkout midterm
   git merge origin/feature-1
 ```